iotbzh/DEPRECATED_high-level-viwi-service/docs/1-Architecture.md

-# AGL VIWI HIGH-CAN binding architecture
+# AGL VIWI HIGH-VIWI binding architecture

 This binding is intended to act between low-level binding(s) and clients.
 It builds ViWi resources as defined in a json configuration file.
 It implements subscribe/unsubscribe/get verbs for the clients accordingly with protocol specification.